Terms of Service

 4.2 Seller Eligibility & Account Standards

-- Teacher eligibility to accept bookings and receive payouts depends on successful PayPal seller onboarding, account status, and any verification, compliance, or review requirements imposed by PayPal or the Platform.
+• Teacher eligibility to accept bookings and receive payments depends on successful PayPal seller onboarding, account status, and any verification, compliance, or review requirements imposed by PayPal or the Platform.

-- The Platform may pause bookings, payouts, or seller visibility where PayPal onboarding, verification, risk review, or compliance status is incomplete or unsatisfactory.
+• The Platform may pause bookings, payment access, or seller visibility where PayPal onboarding, verification, risk review, or compliance status is incomplete or unsatisfactory.

 4.4 Teacher Refund Responsibilities

-- The Platform's general cancellation, refund, and lesson-dispute rules are set out in Section 6 and apply to both Teachers and Students.
+• The Platform's general cancellation, refund, and lesson-resolution rules are set out in Section 6 and apply to both Teachers and Students.

 4.5 Restricted Seller Conduct